j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/docs/cacheManager.md

 | jawr.ehcache.cache.name | String | The name of the cache. | none |

-Here is a example of jawr property file, to unable EhCache manager :
+Here is an example of jawr property file, to unable EhCache manager :

     ...
     jawr.cache.manager=net.jawr.web.cache.EhCacheManager